 WiseTech Global’s GDPR Terms reflect the commitments required of processors in Article 28.
 Article 28 requires that processors commit to:

-- Delete or return personal data at the end of provision of services
+- delete or return personal data at the end of provision of services; and

 Under what basis does WiseTech Global facilitate the transfer of personal data outside of the EU?